esgebel/esge-platform-documentation/_pages/mentors.md

    - *Optional*: uncheck the box "Let the mentee complete the profile information", so that you can complete the profile information.
 4. Click **Create User** to complete the creation process.
 The user should now appear in the "Users Accounts" screen.

 > **Important**: Remember that a profile should be complete before a mentee can take part in any session

+#### Edit an assigned User account

+1. Click **Users** to open the *Users Management* section
+2. Click the name of the user you want to edit
+3. Click **Edit**
+4. Change the fields that you need to change: most common you will add or remove Training specializations
+5. Click **Save Changes**

 ### Manage Training sessions